Moza bint Nasser

-Moza bint Nasser Al-Missned (موزا بنت ناصر المسند; born 8 August 1959) is one of the three consorts of Sheikh Hamad bin Khalifa Al Thani, the former emir of Qatar.
-She is the mother of the current emir, Sheikh Tamim bin Hamad Al Thani.
+Moza bint Nasser al-Misnad (موزا بنت ناصر المسند; born 8 August 1959) is the mother of Sheikh Tamim bin Hamad Al Thani, the emir of Qatar.
+She was one of three consorts to his father, Sheikh Hamad bin Khalifa Al Thani, who was emir from 1995 to 2013.
 She is the co-founder and chair of the Qatar Foundation, the largest state-owned nonprofit organization in the country.
-The Guardian has labelled her "the enlightened face of a profoundly conservative regime", and stated that she "represents one of the world’s most repressive families".

 Early life and education

-Sheikha Moza is the daughter of Nasser bin Abdullah Al-Missned, a well-known opposition activist and former head of the Al-Muhannada confederation of Bani Hajer.
+Sheikha Moza is the daughter of Nasser bin Abdullah al-Misnad, a well-known opposition activist and former head of the Al-Muhannada confederation of Bani Hajer.
 Born in Qatar, she spent much of her childhood in Kuwait during her father's exile following imprisonment for political activities and defiance against the policies of the deposed emir Ahmad bin Ali Al Thani.
 Nasser returned to Qatar with his immediate family in 1977, the same year Moza married Hamad bin Khalifa Al Thani, the heir apparent of Qatar.
 Sheikha Moza is the second of his three wives.

 Sheikha Moza received a BA in Sociology from Qatar University in 1986, and holds a MA in Public Policy in Islam from Hamad Bin Khalifa University.
-She was awarded an honorary Doctor of Humane Letters from Virginia Commonwealth University in 2003.
-She also holds honorary doctorates from Texas A&M, Carnegie Mellon, Imperial College London, and the Georgetown University School of Foreign Service.